duleorlovic/blog/_posts/2016-02-29-amazon-aws-s3.markdown

 This error also occurs when we mismatch bucket_name or region.
 To test if bucket is working, follow the link from the error.

+Note that only one host or all hosts `*` can be defined.
+You can not allow two hosts.

 # Tools